Rock 'n' Roll Express: Total Nonstop Action Wrestling (2003, 2016)

 In early 2003, Morton and Gibson appeared in TNA as part of Vince Russo's Sports Entertainment Xtreme (SEX) faction.
 The duo feuded with America's Most Wanted, Chris Harris and James Storm.
 In late 2003 and early 2004, they worked for the All World Wrestling League, owned by Eddie and Thomas Farhat, the sons of the "Original Sheik" Ed Farhat.
 The duo returned to TNA for the special Total Nonstop Deletion, participating in the Tag Team Apocalypto open invitational for The Broken Hardys' TNA World Tag Team Championship.

 AWWL (2005)

 Starting in 2005, they would team up again, often wrestling against the Midnight Express in the Mid-Atlantic area.
-On June 7, 2008, they defeated The Midnight Express (Dennis Condrey and Bobby Eaton) at the NWA 60th Anniversary Show in Atlanta, Georgia.
+On June 7, 2008, they defeated The Midnight Express (Dennis Condrey and Bobby Eaton) at the NWA 60th Anniversary Show in Atlanta.

 PWA (2009)

 In 2009, the Rock 'n' Roll Express joined Booker T's Pro Wrestling Alliance in Houston, Texas and became PWA Tag Team Champions.